 Fostering means opening your heart and your home to a child who has experienced the loss of family, structure, and security in his life.
 The Child Welfare Information Gateway defines foster care as “a temporary service provided by States for children who cannot live with their families.
 Children in foster care may live with relatives or with unrelated foster parents.
 Foster care can also refer to placement settings such as group homes, residential care facilities, emergency shelters, and even supervised independent living.”

-They expand on the different types of and beliefs behind foster care as:
+They expand on the different types of and beliefs behind foster care such as:

 Before you start to think that far ahead, though, you should first determine your eligibility as a foster parent.